Lijnbaansgracht

 Lijnbaansgracht ([ˈlɛimbaːnsˌxrɑxt]) is a partly filled-in canal in Amsterdam which bends beyond the boundary of the center, Amsterdam-Centrum.
 The canal runs parallel to the Singelgracht, between the Brouwersgracht and the Reguliersgracht.

 History

 The Lijnbaansgracht is named after the ropewalks ("lijnbanen") of the ropemakers, which needed a lot of space and were located here on the former edge of the city.
 Construction of the canal started in 1612 during the first stages of the construction of the canal belt.

 Filled in parts

 The Lijnbaansgracht ran through the Schans to the Muiderpoort until the 19th century.
-In the 19th century parts were filled in, overclocked or overlaid.
+In the 19th century parts were filled in, overlaid.